Professional Event: 4 CE Seminar in Atlanta, GA - Navigating Complexity: Ethical Considerations in the Treatment of Eating Disorders

 - This activity is approved by CDR as an Ethics activity for 4 CPEU’s.

 - The Academy of Nutrition and Dietetics (Academy) and Commission on Dietetic Registration (CDR) are not responsible for the provider’s interpretation of the Academy/CDR Code of Ethics for the Nutrition and Dietetics Profession or its enforcement as it relates to the scenarios and content presented in this activity.

 - This program is Approved by the National Association of Social Workers for 4 continuing education contact hours in the Ethics category.

 For questions, please contact Kelly Krausz: email@example.com • 1-877-367-3383

 The Renfrew Center Foundation will administer a full refund for cancellations within three weeks of the seminar date.
 Cancellations less than three weeks of the seminar date will be issued a transferable credit toward a future seminar.

-CE credits will be sent within 4-6 weeks after the seminar to the email address provided.
+CE credits will be sent via email within two weeks after the online seminar evaluation has been completed.